marcinmatys/edu-quiz-3/README.md

 -   Different types of questions (e.g., open-ended, multi-select).

 ## Project Status
-This project is currently **in development**.
-Core features are being implemented.
+This project is currently in the **MVP phase**.
+Core minimum features are being built and tested.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.